Not only do I back up my computer, I back up everything I say.

 Don't go away.

-Hard to believe it's a Fleetwood Mactoon.
+Hard to believe it's a Fleetwood Mac tune.

-One of those national impun vacation movies.
+One of those national lampoon vacation movies.

 Nevertheless, in the bumper music rotation here at the EIB network, you know why the left will never take on the universities?

-You know why Obama, the left, no one, even some ruling class Republicans will never take on the universities.
+You know why Obama, the left, no one, even some ruling class Republicans, will never take on the universities.

-They will never tackle high tuition and never tackle anything.
+They will never tackle high tuition.

-Because universities Are the factories that produce the ruling class?
+Because universities are the factories that produce the ruling class.

-Universities are the factories that produce the hows and whys and the what fors.
+Universities are the factories that produce the hows and whys and the what fors and teach you how to be a ruling class member.

-The most expensive universities who most effectively put the ruling class in touch with each other.
+And it's the most expensive universities, the most expensive universities who most effectively put the ruling class in touch with each other.

 A Harvard grad, a Yale grad, secret handshake, skull and bones, what have you.